GregoryTomy/lung-nodule-classifier/README.md

 ![Baseline ROC](images/roc_diameter_baseline.png)
 *Figure: ROC Curve illustrating the performance of the nodule size predictor.
 The red values at 5.22 mm and 10.55 mm represent the sensitivity and specificity trade-off at these specific diameter thresholds.*

-In Part 3, we refined our Stage 2 lung nodule classification model to predict malignancy.
+In Part 3, we refined our Part 2 lung nodule classification model to predict malignancy.
 We fine-tuned the final linear layer and last convolutional block, while keeping the earlier weights, to better differentiate between benign and malignant nodules.